-- Where services or activities are provided separately by another body using the school premises, the Head and governing body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers. - If this assurance is not achieved, an application to use premises will be refused. - Safeguarding requirements will be included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises.
+- Where services or activities are provided separately by another body using the school facilities, the headteacher and governing body will seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school/college on these matters where appropriate.
+If this assurance is not achieved, an application to use premises will be refused. - Safeguarding requirements will be included in any transfer of control agreement (such as a lease or hire agreement), as a condition of use and occupation of the premises.
 Failure to comply with this will lead to termination of the agreement.

-28. Site Security
+29. Site Security

 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
 Staff will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within guidance.
 Visitors will be expected to, sign in and out via the office visitors log and to display a visitor's badge whilst on site.
-Visitors will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+Visitors will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.
+For students, this means reporting concerns to staff, whilst for staff they are expected to challenge directly - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.